 Co-director Andrew Adamson frequently found himself at loggerheads with Jeffrey Katzenberg over the film's adult jokes.
 Katzenberg thought that some of the more adult material was inappropriate for an animated film, Adamson disagreed.
 Adamson could be perceived as winning the argument as many critics liked the film for the fact that it didn't just pander to under-age audiences.

 The intent with Fiona was to create the most photorealistic CGI depiction of a human.
 Prior to this, people animated through CGI had a certain stiffness and the facial features remained a little blank.
 To this end, the animation team brought in a leading Hollywood beautician to tell them how she applied make-up to A-lister stars.

 An additional scene was storyboarded but never filmed that revealed Lord Farquaad's plan for Duloc.
 He wanted to turn the entire kingdom into something like a gigantic shopping complex.
 Another scene planned and scrapped was Fiona getting Shrek and Donkey lost on the way back to Duloc.

-According to director, Andrew Adamson, Shrek's height varies between seven and eight feet depending on who you ask.
-He was 7 feet and since then he's grown in people's minds, and now he's usually referred to as 8 feet.
+According to Andrew Adamson, Shrek's height varies between seven and eight feet depending on who you ask.
+He was seven feet and since then he's grown in people's minds, and now he's usually referred to as eight feet.